codedstructure/svgdx/docs/dev-notes.md

 Perhaps something like `^^`, with reasonable extension (e.g. no more than 10) to earlier elements.
 This would allow nicer grids which need to alternate `:h` and `:v` type relative positions.

+### Auto-style class combinations

+Is it better to have combination class names for auto-styles, or require multiple classes to implement this?

+e.g. is it better to have `class="d-flow-rev-fast"` or `class="d-flow d-flow-rev d-flow-fast"`, or some combination where only one parameter (e.g. flow speed) is allowed as part of the 'base' class name? (so `d-flow-rev` is a separate 'boolean' flag, but speed can be included as e.g. `d-flow-faster`).
+If a 'simple' reverse flow is needed, this does require `class="d-flow d-flow-rev"`, which feels verbose, as though `d-flow-rev` should imply `d-flow`?

+The first is clearly more concise, but it's not obvious which order the various aspects should be.
+Maybe they could be entirely dynamic, including use of numbers in class names? e.g. `d-text-size-12` or similar.

+The existing text attributes tend to use the 'separate classes' approach, e.g.
+`class="d-text-bigger d-text-mono"`

+Note ergonomics should drive this rather than ease of implementation.